 Cafe Church is relaxed, informal, interactive and good fun.
 Everyone is welcome to come along, especially suitable for families, although lots of people come who are on their own and older people too.
 The Cafe is in the Magdalene Room (the hall to the right hand side of the church building).
 With worship led by the band, prayer activities, tea and toast, fresh coffee, fruit, Cafe Church is engaging and uplifting.

 There might be a folk band, a jazz pianist, guitars or a traditional organ leading the worship.
 Who knows!
 There might be children dancing and waving streamers (and adults for that matter!)
-Apart from 3rd Sundays when it’s Cafe Church, there will almost certainly be Holy Communion as this is at the heart of who we are.
+Apart from 3rd Sundays at 10am when it’s Cafe Church, there will almost certainly be Holy Communion as this is at the heart of who we are.
 At the heart of us is Jesus.
 Jesus is at the centre of everything we do and so we worship in the round with Jesus in our midst (and quite often a few toddlers too!)

 Come and discover the peace and tranquility of Christian Mindfulness in the beautiful surroundings of Saint George’s Lady Chapel.
 No experience necessary.
 Dr Barbara Mitra leads us through a series of mindful meditations with a focus on love and kindly awareness and words of hope and compassion from the Bible.